Geo-VM/Docs/docs/tutorials/minecraft-server.md

 ### 2. Creating Folder
 :::info

-We're going to use `minecraft-server` as a folder name example, you can set whatever you like.
+We're going to use `minecraft` as a folder name example, you can set whatever you like.

 :::
 ```
-mkdir minecraft-server && cd minecraft-server
+mkdir minecraft && cd minecraft
 ```

 ### 3. Downloading Jar
-First you will need to copy/paste the download link for the server software.
+First you will need to copy the download link for the server software.
 On the official Minecraft website, right-click on the download link and select Copy Link Location from the context menu.
 ```
-wget <link>
+curl <link>
 ```